benlangfeld/Qfl.ex/CONTRIBUTING.md

 The tests can also be run continuously using `mix test.watch`

+## Packaging the application

+A local environment for packaging the application for Ubuntu is available, with the primary purpose being testing pkgr modifications before they are available on packager.io.
+The packaging procedure is:

+1. `vagrant up packager && vagrant ssh packager`
+2. `cd && git clone https://github.com/benlangfeld/pkgr.git && cd pkgr`
+3. `git checkout [SOME BRANCH] && bundle install`
+4. `sudo --preserve-env bundle exec pkgr package /vagrant --verbose --debug`

+A second environment (`package_test`) is also available and provisioned with the latest master version of the app installed from packager.io for testing.

 ## Using the issue tracker

 Use the issues tracker for: